LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

 ## Removing the Instapak foam and glass panel film

-Peel the protective film from _both sides_ of your Vector's glass panel.
+To remove the Instapak foam from inside your Vector and the film that protects your Vector's glass panel, you need to first remove the glass panel.

+To remove your Vector's glass panel:

+1. Unscrew the 2 thumbscrews at the rear, top center of your Vector.

+1. Slide down the latch at the rear, top right of your Vector.
+At the same time, pull the top panel back and lift the panel off.

+1. Lift your Vector's glass panel up and out.

 {{% alert title="Warning" color="warning" %}}
 **Use care when handling the glass panel!**
 {{% /alert %}}

+With your Vector's glass panel removed, remove the Instapak foam from inside your Vector.

+{{< imgproc instapak Resize "600x" >}}{{< /imgproc >}}

+Peel the protective film from _both sides_ of your Vector's glass panel.

 {{< imgproc glass-film Resize "600x" >}}{{< /imgproc >}}

+Once you've removed the Instapak foam from inside your Vector and have peeled the protective film from your Vector's glass panel, replace the glass panel by following the above instructions in reverse.

 ## Connecting your monitor